AISA-AISuperAgency/aisa-decision-intelligence-layer/architecture.md

 AICitySim runs structured scenario analysis, beginning with Hamlet-1.

 Hamlet-1 represents the first simulation layer:
-- small-scale
+- Small-scale
-- fast to iterate
+- Fast to iterate
-- useful for comparing early models
+- Useful for comparing early models

 ---

 ### 4. Output
 The system produces decision-grade outputs such as:
-- likely outcomes
+- Likely outcomes
-- comparative trade-offs
+- Comparative trade-offs
-- failure modes
+- Failure modes
-- points of instability
+- Points of instability
-- suggested next actions
+- Suggested next actions

 ---

 ## Why This Layer Matters

-Many systems in the emerging agentic economy are designed through theory, instinct, or ideology.
+Many systems in the emerging agentic economy are designed through theory, instinct or ideology.

 Examples include:
-- token structures
+- Token structures
-- contributor incentives
+- Contributor incentives
-- trust systems
+- Trust systems
-- coordination rules
+- Coordination rules

 These systems are then deployed into live environments where failure is expensive.